 “Aha!” she exclaims, and reaches out a gloved hand.

-It’s a banana slug, long, mottled and yellow – and Mello scoops it up in all its slimy glory.
+It’s a banana slug, long, mottled and yellow – and Wendi scoops it up in all its slimy glory.

 Slug Fest is coming, and Northwest Trek is getting ready.

-“Fifty to sixty degrees and raining, that’s prime slug hunting time,” explains Mello.
+“Fifty to sixty degrees and raining, that’s prime slug hunting time,” explains Wendi.

-One of the Wetlands keepers, she’s the lead for collecting banana slugs for the ever-popular Tank o’ Slugs at the annual Slug Fest event, this year on June 22-23.
+One of the Wetlands keepers, she’s taking part in the staff’s Longest Slug Contest for the ever-popular annual Slug Fest event, this year on June 26-27.

-It’s all part of the fun at Slug Fest, which celebrates this native Northwest creature with tentacles on trams, slug crafts and the hotly-contested human slug races, held on a plastic tarp with lots of soap for extra slide.
+It’s all part of the fun at Slug Fest, which celebrates this native Northwest creature with tentacles, slug crafts and a Slug Story Walk.

-But for Mello, who also cares for Northwest Trek’s own banana slug in the Cheney Discovery Center, real slugs are the coolest thing about Slug Fest.
+But for Wendi, real slugs are the coolest thing about Slug Fest.

 “I love animals that are not fuzzy, giant or charismatic,” she grins.
 “It’s easy to love a grizzly or a moose.
 But some of the ugliest animals are the most fascinating.
 Slugs have eye spots on their tentacles, and they get a ton of personality with their expressions.
 And they can learn.
 They excrete different kinds of slime for basic locomotion or defense, and they can learn what’s a threat and what’s not, despite not really having a brain.”